Towards Open Environments and Instructions: General Vision-Language Navigation via Fast-Slow Interactive Reasoning: Experiments

 $R_s$ (\textit{Spatial Rules}): In the hallway, look for the blue painting on the second right branch; in the dining room, find the vent before the wooden door.

 $T_n$ (\textit{Navigation Strategy}): Upon reaching $V_3$ (Hallway), scan for the blue painting; in the dining room, locate the vent and the wooden door next to it.

-After 4 iterations, the Experience Library has accumulated 6 similar experiences (e.g., “the effect of changing light in the hallway on branch identification,” “reinforcing features of the left-turning door in the den”).
+After 4 iterations, the Experience Library has accumulated 6 similar experiences (e.g., “the effect of changing light in the hallway on branch identification,” “reinforcing features of the left door in the den”).
 During the 5th navigation, the fast-reasoning module is empowered by this experience.

-\textbf{Navigation Trajectory (Post-Experience).} $V_1 V_2 V_3$$\rightarrow$ Guided by the “blue painting” experience, quickly finds the second branch on the right (the correct path to the den) $\rightarrow$ Enters the den ($V_4$) and, based on the experience “the left door is next to a round desk," directly finds the left door to the dining room ($V_5$) $\rightarrow$ Enters the bathroom ($V_6$) and finds the right door leading to the dining room $\rightarrow$ Enters the dining room, locates the fully exposed square vent, and stops next to the wooden door beside it ($V_7$) (target).
-The total time taken was 8 seconds, representing a 46.7\% reduction; the navigation error was minimized to 0.3 meters, an 80\% reduction from the initial attempt; The improvements stem from the agent’s enhanced experience, enabling it to quickly identify key features, leading to a more efficient path and precise target identification.
+\textbf{Navigation Trajectory (Post-Experience).} $V_1$ (Inside Kitchen) $\rightarrow \rightarrow \rightarrow$ Guided by the “blue painting” experience, quickly finds the second branch on the right (the correct path to the den) $\rightarrow$ Enters the den ($V_4$) and, based on the experience “the left door is next to a round desk," directly finds the left door to the dining room ($V_5$) $\rightarrow$ Enters the bathroom ($V_6$) and finds the right door leading to the dining room $\rightarrow$ Enters the dining room, locates the fully exposed square vent, and stops next to the wooden door beside it ($V_7$) (target).
+The total time taken was 8 seconds, representing a 46.7\% reduction; the navigation error was minimized to 0.3 meters, an 80\% reduction from the initial attempt; The improvements stem from the agent’s experience, enabling it to identify key features, leading to a more efficient path.